jurayev/data-transform-serverless/README.md

-# Serverless - Data Tranform
+# Serverless - Data Transform

 Serverless application that processes the data streams with S3 and Lambda.
 Data is stored on outbound S3 bucket, when a new object is created/uploaded the Lambda is triggered.
 Lambda retrieves the object and process it, once processing is done the new object is uploaded to the inbound S3 bucket.